ChrstphrHll/npc_gen/students/Matto Divya.md

 ---
 ### Description
 - 1st year Gnome Ranger in Jettenia
-- curly grey hair that's put back in a short pony tail, Brown eyes, and Fair skin
+- long straight green hair that's put up, Brown eyes, and Fair skin
 - Is Stern and Lackadaisical, and has Fitness as their ideal

 ### Organizations